astral-sh/setup-uv/README.md

 > [!TIP]
 >
-> Using `latest` requires that uv download the executable on every run, which incurs a cost
+> Using `latest` requires to download the uv executable on every run, which incurs a cost
 > (especially on self-hosted runners).
 As a best practice, consider pinning the version to a
 > specific release.